magiclabs/example-nextjs/README.md

 ### Server-side

-On our backend, inside `/api/login`, we verify the DID token, create a JWT, then set it inside a cookie.
+In `/api/login`, verify the `DID token`, create a `JWT`, then set it inside a cookie.
 On subsequent requests to the server, to check if the user is already authenticated for example, all we have to do is verify the JWT to know if the user has already been authenticated, and is authorized.

 ```js
 export default async function login(req, res) {